MileHacker Logo

 Hours and Fees

-• Hours: Most major attractions generally open approximately NINE AM plus near by 6 PM, with season-based variations.
+• Hours: Most major attractions generally open around 9 AM plus near by 6 PM, having seasonal variations.
 Some mosques may have restricted hours during prayer times.

 • Fees: Separate entrance fees apply for each major site around Naqsh-e Jahan Square.
 These commonly cost $2-5 USD (or the equivalent in Rials) for foreign visitors.
 Have small denominations of Rials or your Iranian debit card ready.

 • Guided Options: Official guides can be arranged through hotels or local people tour agencies.
-A guide can greatly deepen your comprehension of the cultural and historical framework of these sites.
+A guide can greatly deepen your comprehension of the historical and cultural context of these sites.
 Book your guided tours here.

 • Si-o-Se Pol (33 Arches Bridge): One of Esfahan's most famous historical bridges over the Zayandeh Rood river.
 Constructed in the early 17th century, it is a popular spot for evening strolls.